 GEHA High Option offers a comprehensive plan with low copayments and low coinsurance on both medical care and prescription drugs.
 Here are the 2016 highlights:

 - Within the provider network, 100% coverage for hospital room and board and 90% for other charges after per admission deductible.

-- Nationwide network with nearly 2 million health care providers – yours is probably one of them.
+- Nationwide network with more than a million providers – yours is probably one of them.